Ph.D. in Econometrics

-Ph.D. in Econometrics at the University of Geneva exists ever since the creation of the Department of Econometrics in 1970.
+The Ph.D. in Econometrics at the University of Geneva has existed since the creation of the Department of Econometrics in 1970.
 The first econometrics chair in Switzerland was created at the University of Geneva in 1966.
 This position was then attributed to Professor Luigi Solari who later founded the Department of Econometrics.
-This Department, along with the Department of Economics, has now become the Institute of Economics and Econometrics (IEE) of the Geneva School of Economics and Management (GSEM).
-Every year IEE organizes a public lecture called the Solari Lecture in memory of its founder and many distinguished econometricians including Nobel Laureates have delivered this lecture at our Institute.
+This Department, along with the Department of Economics, has now become the Institute of Economics and Econometrics of the Geneva School of Economics and Management.
+Every year the Institute organizes a public lecture called the Luigi Solari Lecture in memory of its founder.
+Many distinguished econometricians, including Nobel Laureates, have delivered this lecture at our Institute.

 A Ph.D. in Econometrics is awarded on the basis of a thesis in theoretical as well as applied econometrics, generally in the form of three scientific articles, evaluated by a jury composed of internal and external examiners.
 At least one of the three papers should be a methodological/theoretical one preferably with an empirical illustration and the others can be theoretical or applied with a strong methodological component.

 Please consult our webpage on Research at the Institute of Economics and Econometrics.